 The most obvious answer is to use your air conditioner less.
-Having it cranked up in the height of summer comes with a cost attached; it’s just the way it is.
-However, there are many ways to adjust your aircon use to cut into those energy bills – and still achieve temperature control that will keep you feeling comfortable.
+Having it cranked up in the height of summer has a cost attached; it’s just how it is.
+However, there are many ways to adjust your air conditioner to cut those energy bills and still achieve temperature control that will keep you comfortable.

-You really don’t need the controls turned so low that you feel the need to put on a jumper indoors in summer.
+You don’t need the controls turned so low that you must put on a jumper indoors in summer.
 Anything below 24°C is probably excessive and would feel cold to someone entering the home.
-Aim to achieve a cool, temperate environment – not arctic conditions.
+Aim to achieve a relaxed, temperate environment – not arctic conditions.

-Similarly in winter, setting your control around 21°C is suitable.
-When you turn it up beyond 22°C, the system is going to need to work a lot harder to maintain that temperature, and every degree above that, it’s going to need to work even harder again.
-Every degree above adds 10% or 15% to the electricity that the system consumes.
+Similarly, in winter, setting your control around 21°C is suitable.
+When you turn it up beyond 22°C, the system will need to work much harder to maintain that temperature and every degree above that will require even more work.
+Every degree above adds 10% or 15% to the system’s electricity.

 Homeowners frequently let their air conditioners run all night – especially during summer.
-Ideally, you’ll want to set your timer so that the air conditioner is not in use while you’re asleep.
-It’s also worthwhile investigating the different rate tariffs supplied by your energy provider.
+Ideally, you’ll want to set your timer so the air conditioner is not in use while asleep.
+Investigating the different rate tariffs supplied by your energy provider is also worthwhile.
 What the energy companies consider to be ‘peak hours’ are times of the day when energy is charged at a premium.
-For example, between 2 pm and 8 pm, Monday to Friday would be charged at a higher rate per kilowatt-hour than other times.
-If you’re wanting to cut your energy costs, it makes sense to set a timer to prevent your system operating during these high-cost hours.
+For example, between 2 pm and 8 pm, Monday to Friday would be charged more per kilowatt-hour than other times.
+If you want to reduce electricity bills, setting a timer to prevent your system from operating during these high-cost hours makes sense.

 Less is more

-Timers will work during times of the year where there aren’t temperature extremes.
+Timers will work during times of the year when there aren’t temperature extremes.
 But they may not help you achieve cost-cutting when it’s scorching.
-You need to rethink your strategy during heatwaves.
-For example, if you get home from work at 5 pm and turn the air conditioner on, it will have to work flat out to drop the temperature by 10 degrees.
+It would be best if you rethought your strategy during heatwaves.
+For example, if you get home from work at 5 pm and turn the air conditioner on, it must work flat out to drop the temperature by 10 degrees.
 This again means it will be doing so at the highest kilowatt-hour dollar rate of the day.

-A better strategy, in this case, would be to turn your air conditioner on in the morning when you leave the house.
-In the cool of the morning, it will be able to achieve and maintain a temperature in the home of about 24°C very quickly.
+In this case, a better strategy would be to turn your air conditioner on in the morning when you leave the house.
+In the cool morning, it will be able to achieve and maintain a temperature in the home of about 24°C very quickly.
 While it’s doing so, it’s also using cheaper power.
-Some systems come with the ability for you to turn them on and off remotely using apps, which can be useful if you’re travelling or working unusual hours and want to work around peak energy rates.
+Some systems can turn them on and off remotely using apps, which can be helpful if you’re travelling or working unusual hours and want to work around peak energy rates.

 Seal your windows

 It sounds obvious, but keeping your windows open when your air conditioning is in use will push up the power it uses.
-There’s no point in having an air conditioner on unless you’ve got all your windows shut.
+There’s no point in having an air conditioner unless you’ve shut all your windows.
 If you have a ducted system, it’s not entirely necessary to shut your internal doors.
-But if it’s a split system, designed for one room, then you’ll want the doors closed as well to reduce energy use.
+But if it’s a split system designed for one room, you’ll want the doors closed to reduce your electricity bills.

 Invest in insulation